 1. Amazing costumes.
 You’re encouraged to dress the part, in your Renaissance regalia.
 No outfit?
 No problem!
 You can purchase fabulous costumes on site for all ages- even rent them right outside the gate.
 We saw many families that looked like they stepped right out of 17th century England.
 Others wore modern clothes with special touches like fairy wings, headdresses, or wooden swords.
 Even if you don’t want to dress up yourselves, a visit to the festival is worth every penny just for the people watching.

 2. Special Themed Weekends.
 Each weekend you’ll find a special theme or adventure.
-This year we saw buy one, get one free, kids free weekend, time-warp weekend and more.
-There are only two weekends left, with Pirates Invasion Weekend being a fantastic reason to go!
+In the past, we have seen buy one, get one free, kids free weekend, time-warp weekend and more.

 3. Creative shows.
 Next to seeing everyone dressed in costume, the shows are my favorite.
 My oldest even told me days after our visit that Barely Balanced was his favorite show.
 From acrobats to hypnotists and death-defying acts to birds of prey shows, there is something for everyone.
 Be sure to pick up a schedule and plan your day accordingly – there is much to see and some entertainers don’t repeat shows.
 Also, plan to bring a tip for these special entertainers, to ensure they are able to come back each year.